Murat-Yavas/translate-app/README.md

-A small translation application created with TypeScript and React.js
+A small translation application bsaed on TypeScript and React.js.
+You can look at the project [here](https://translate-app-henna.vercel.app/)

 # Technologies